16th Regiment, Royal Australian Artillery

 The 16th Regiment, Royal Australian Artillery is the Australian Army's only ground-based air defence (GBAD) unit.
 It also provides sense, warn and locate, ground liaison, and joint terminal attack control capabilities.
 Part of the Royal Regiment of Australian Artillery (RAA), the regiment is responsible for protecting a wide range of military assets during wartime, ranging from Army units in the field to providing point defence to the Royal Australian Navy's support ships and air defence to Royal Australian Air Force air bases.
-Prior to being equipped with the currently in-service RBS-70 surface-to-air missile system, the regiment was equipped with the Rapier systems for 25 years.
+Prior to being equipped with the currently in-service RBS 70 surface-to-air missile system, the regiment was equipped with the Rapier systems for 25 years.
 The regiment is based at Woodside, South Australia, but frequently deploys with other Australian and allied units on operations and defence exercises.
-It is part of the 6th Brigade.
+The regiment is part of the 10th Brigade.

 History

 The regiment has its genesis in the amalgamation of two previously independent batteries at Woodside Barracks in South Australia.
 On 2 June 1969, the 111th LAA Battery and 110th LAA Battery were grouped together to become the 16th Light Anti-Aircraft Regiment.
 The 111th had been raised in 1957 and had served in Malaysia during Confrontation during 1964–1966, while the 110th had been raised in 1965 and replaced the 111th in Malaysia in June 1966, but returned to Australia shortly afterwards after the conflict came to an end.
 Upon formation, the regiment was initially equipped with the QF 40 mm Mark XII anti-aircraft gun and was placed under the command of Lieutenant Colonel D.J.
 Ashmore.
 During this time, the regiment deployed small numbers of personnel to operate the Bofors guns upon the landing craft of the Royal Australian Engineers' 32nd Small Ships Squadron during the Vietnam War.

 During 1971, the regiment experienced a manning shortage which resulted in the 110th Battery being placed in "suspended animation", as the regiment was only able to staff one battery.
 In 1973, the Bofors gun was replaced by the Redeye surface-to-air missile system.
-The following year the regiment was redesignated as the 16th Air Defence Regiment.
 The 110th was re-raised in 1978 as the Army moved towards the purchase of a new surface-to-air missile system called the Rapier.
 At the same time the 111th was re-allocated to the 1st Division as a divisional air defence battery, although it remained under the regiment's command for administrative purposes.
 On 1 July 1978, the regiment was redesignated the 16th Air Defence Regiment.

 In 1979–1980, the 110th Air Defence Battery also received the Rapier surface-to-air missile system.
 The following year, the regiment deployed the new capability in August during an exercise at Cultana with the first regimental firing taking place the following November at Beercroft.
 In 1984, the regiment undertook its largest exercise to that point, deploying to Darwin on 76 flat-bed trucks.
 The 111th Air Defence Battery replaced the Redeye with the RBS-70 surface-to-air missile system in 1987.